A GUIDE TO

 2. Keeps moisture in check

-With timber frame extensions, it is possible to get a high level of moisture control which protects your home, prevents mould, and delivers better respiratory hygiene.
+With timber frames, it is possible to get a high level of moisture control which protects your home, prevents mould, and delivers better respiratory hygiene.
 This is of utmost importance in the UK today, where mould brought about by excess moisture, is causing havoc on our health and the state of our homes – and as we describe below, is only likely to increase as the climate crisis escalates.
 So, how does making your extension from timber-based systems help?
 It’s all about breathability.

 3. Breathability

-The timber-based systems that make up our timber frame extensions are breathable.
-This means that they are made up of materials that allow moisture to permeate through them rather than trapping them in spaces around your home.
-While great insulation is part of the solution for dampness, it can also help to trap areas of condensation when certain materials are used.
 Plastic insulations can act a bit like a damp poncho, it keeps warm air in but simultaneously traps humidity.
 Whilst ventilation is imperative, having moisture-permeable materials can have a big impact in managing damp, and reducing harmful moisture buildup.
 This breathability leads to cost savings because it prevents water damage and its resulting repair.

 4. More internal space